1. 酵素

 β-Glucosidase, almond 9001-22-3

-β-Glucosidase, almond is the rate-limiting enzyme of degradation of cellulose. β-Glucosidase is a major group among glycoside hydrolases. β-Glucosidase is involved in the degradation of cellulose in soils and has potential for monitoring biological soil quality.
+β-Glucosidase, almond is the rate-limiting enzyme in cellulose degradation. β-Glucosidase is a major group among glycoside hydrolases. β-Glucosidase is involved in the degradation of cellulose in soils and has potential for monitoring soil quality.